ajschumacher/gadsdc/01-workflow/README.md

 ### After

  * If you don't have them already, make a [twitter](https://twitter.com/) account and a [blog](http://sixrevisions.com/tools/top-free-online-blogging/).
+Communication is a good thing!
  * In your fork of the class repository, in the `01-workflow` directory, make a file named `yourname.md` containing links to your twitter account and blog.
 Commit, push to github, and submit a pull request to get your file in the class repository.

 Optional: